akikuno/DAJIN/README.md

 ```sh
 ./DAJIN/DAJIN.sh -i DAJIN/example/design.txt
 ```
-You can conduct DAJIN in example small dataset.
+You can conduct DAJIN in an example small dataset.

 ## Results